Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 Why location pages drive most of your leads

-Next step: grab the Franchise Website Guide
+Get the full Franchise Website Guide